 In an interview with eMarketer, McMillian said, “The app blends a lot of rich data about the housing market and neighborhoods — a lot of the things that you’d get from Redfin or Trulia — into a really simple app to download when looking for a house.
 Using the app is like a conversation with a mortgage banker at the bank.”

-According to Meghan Gound, AVP/eChannels at Navy FCU, the credit union polished its tablet banking app by incorporating cross-selling capabilities; this was done together with the launch of a mobile credit card application.
+Meghan Gound, AVP/eChannels at Navy FCU, helped to optimize the credit union’s mobile banking app by integrating the ability to cross-sell together with another mobile credit card app.
 “We’ve got a great wizard on our iPad that provides all the features that each of the various cards offers …users can go through, apply and get the card they want via mobile devices,” says Gound.

-All of the above was perfectly summed up by Mark Sheehan, EVP/Payments & Channels at Huntington Bank: “Customer acquisition on a mobile platform is not a question of ‘if,’ it’s a question of ‘when.’”
+Mark Sheehan, the executive vice president of payments and channels at Huntington Bank, pulled all of these ideas together nicely when he said, “Customer acquisition on a mobile platform is not a question of ‘if,’ it’s a question of ‘when.’”

 The use of interactive content to assist in finding the right product is rare.
 On the other side, Postbank tried to include some interactive content to help users find the right products by providing a link to an account finder tool on the landing page; this is achieved through some basic questions that are used to determine the best account package.